 3. Texture Test

-A final way to tell if pork is done is a classic tell known as the touch method.
-Again, this is less reliable than using a digital thermometer or meat thermometer but can provide additional information if you do not have one available.
+Again, this is less reliable than using a digital thermometer or meat thermometer but can provide additional information if you still need to get one available.

 After your meat has completed the recommended cooking time, gently press into it with your index finger or middle finger.
 Don’t exert too much pressure, but get a sense of how firm it feels.

-Now, compare the texture to that of the fleshy spot at the base of your thumb when it is touching your pinky finger or ring finger.
-Well-cooked pork should have the same firmness or feel slightly firmer than this spot.
+Now, compare the texture to the fleshy spot at the base of your thumb when touching your pinky finger or ring finger.

 Also, inserting a skewer or long knife into a roast can give you a hint if it is ready.
 The knife should move in and out easily, and the meat should not be tough inside.